sst/guide/_examples/how-to-use-queues-in-your-serverless-app.md

 title: How to use queues in your serverless app
 date: 2021-02-08 00:00:00
 lang: en
-description: In this example we will look at how to use SQS in your serverless app on AWS using Serverless Stack Toolkit (SST).
+description: In this example we will look at how to use SQS in your serverless app on AWS using Serverless Stack (SST).
 We'll be using the sst.Api and sst.Queue to create a simple queue system.
 repo: queue
 ref: how-to-use-queues-in-your-serverless-app
 comments_id: how-to-use-queues-in-your-serverless-app/2314
 ---

-In this example we will look at how to use SQS to create a queue in our serverless app using [Serverless Stack Toolkit (SST)]({{ site.sst_github_repo }}).
+In this example we will look at how to use SQS to create a queue in our serverless app using [Serverless Stack (SST)]({{ site.sst_github_repo }}).
 We'll be creating a simple queue system.

 ## Requirements